1:1

 Working style

-“We can change, and value most, the things that we can understand.”
+“We can change — and value the most — what we are able to truly understand.”